-Repeat with remaining 5 strips of hot dogs.
-Carefully pick up the dough covered hot dog strips and place them a few inches apart on a large piece of non-stick aluminum foil.
-You may need and extra pair of hands to lift the long strips.
+Carefully pick up the dough-covered hot dog strips and place them a few inches apart on a large piece of non-stick aluminum foil.
+You may need an extra pair of hands to lift the long strips.

 Place a sheet of non-stick aluminum foil on a baking sheet that is turned upside down.
-Allow foil to hang over pan’s edge by a few inches.
-Fold edges of foil inward creating handles.
+Allow foil to hang over the pan's edge by a few inches.
+Fold the edges of the foil inward creating handles.
 Spray foil with cooking spray (if you have it, use the spray with flour.)

-Put on food handling gloves.
-Pick up the purple strip and lay it in an arc on the foil lined pan.
+Put on food-handling gloves.
+Pick up the purple strip and lay it in an arc on the foil-lined pan.
 Wash your hands keeping the gloves on.
 Dry them well.
-Pick up blue strip and lay it next to the purple strip.
+Pick up a blue strip and lay it next to the purple strip.
 Wash your hands.
-Continue to add strips, washing hands or replacing gloves in between each.
+Continue to add strips, wash hands, or replace gloves in between each.

 Do Not do this with your bare hands or you will have rainbow speckled skin for the next day or so.
 Refrigerate the rainbow for at least an hour or up to 6 hours.

 Place a baking sheet (the same size you used to create your rainbow) on the lowest rack in your oven.

 Preheat oven to 400 degrees.